estebanramirezm/Systems-Software/README.md

 ## Overview

 This project is a multi-stage implementation of a complete compiler and execution environment for the PL/0 programming language, developed across four major assignments.
 It showcases the construction of core components typically found in a compiler toolchain, including lexical analysis, parsing, code generation, and a stack-based virtual machine.

-The implementation uses C to progressively build a minimal but functional language processor.
+The implementation uses C and gcc.

 ## Components